Waxing Gibbous on

 Moon after ascending node

-1 day after ascending node on 28 July 2031 at 23:54 in ♏ Scorpio.
-The Moon is located north of the ecliptic over the following 11 days, until the lunar orbit crosses from North to South in descending node on 10 August 2031 at 14:10 in ♉ Taurus.
+1 day after ascending node on 28 July 2031 at 23:54 in ♏ Scorpio the Moon is positioned north of the ecliptic over the following 11 days until the lunar crosses the ecliptic again from North to South in descending node on 10 August 2031 at 14:10 in ♉ Taurus.

 Moon at southern standstill

 At 15:45 the Moon is meeting its standstill point to reach South declination of ∠-20.951°.
-Over the next 13 days the lunar orbit is going to extend northward to face maximum declination of ∠20.868° at the point of next standstill in ♊ Gemini on 12 August 2031 at 15:58.
+Over the upcoming 13 days the lunar orbit is going to tilt northward to face maximum declination of ∠20.868° at the point of next northern standstill in ♊ Gemini on 12 August 2031 at 15:58.

 Syzygy in 3 days